eabousaif/GamePlatform/checklist.md

 - [X] Includes Unit tests for at least 2 of your models
 - [X] Conforms to Nitro Ruby linting rules (running `rubocop` returns 0 offenses)
 - [X] Includes a `README.md` with an application description and installation guide
+- [X] Uses jQuery for implementing new requirements
+- [X] Includes a single resource rendered using jQuery, a JSON backend and OO JS.
+- [X] Includes a list of resources rendered using jQuery, a JSON backend and OO JS.
+- [X] Intercepts a form to create a resource and then renders the response to the DOM without a page refresh.
+- [X] Includes at least one has_many relationship in information rendered via JSON and appended to the DOM (likely included as part of one of the above criteria).
+- [X] Translates all JSON responses into JS model objects.
+- [X] Contains at least 4 model specs, 2 request specs and one system test that reasonably tests your public api.

 Confirm:
 - [X] The application is pretty DRY